cctry/DeepSpeed/docs/_pages/deepspeed4science.md

 ---
-title: "DeepSpeed4Science tutorial catalogue"
+title: "DeepSpeed4Science Overview and Tutorial Catalogue"
-tags: training inference
+permalink: /deepspeed4science/
+toc: true
+toc_label: "Contents"
+toc_sticky: true
 ---

 Deep learning is becoming a powerful tool for scientific research.
 In line with Microsoft's mission to solve humanity's most pressing challenges, the DeepSpeed team at Microsoft is responding to this opportunity by launching a new initiative called *DeepSpeed4Science*, aiming to build unique capabilities through AI system technology innovations to help domain experts to unlock today's biggest science mysteries.
 Details of the DeepSpeed4Science initiative can be found at [our blog](TODO) and [our website](TODO).

 This page serves as the "main tutorial catalogue" for all technologies released (or to be released in the future) as part of the DeepSpeed4Science initiative, making it easier for scientists to shop for techniques they need.
 For each technique we will introduce what is it for, when to use it, how to use it, and existing scientific applications of the techniques (we welcome users to contribute more showcases if you apply our techniques in your scientific research):

-* [2023/09] We are releasing two techniques: [DS4Sci_EvoformerAttention](#1-ds4sci_evoformerattention) and [long sequence support](#2-deepspeed4science-long-sequence-support), and their scientific applications in structural biology research.
+* [2023/09] We are releasing two techniques: [DS4Sci_EvoformerAttention](#1-ds4sci_evoformerattention) and [DeepSpeed4Science large-scale training framework](#2-deepspeed4science-large-scale-training-framework), and their scientific applications in structural biology research.

 ## 1. DS4Sci_EvoformerAttention